ORCUS Level 3 Certification

 SCHEDULE

-• October 2024 – review plan with my TAP Members, modify as necessary; order materials
+• November 2024 – review plan with my TAP Members, modify as necessary; order materials;

 • January 2025 – recovery system tests

-• February 2025 – test flights at TCV BattlePark
+• January/February 2025 – test flights at TCV BattlePark

 • March 2025 – certification flight at TCV BattlePark